If they don’t say, “Keep this confidential,” are we at liberty to add them to the prayer list or to announce them at church?

 But I also dread its coming—the gaudy lawn decorations, inane songs like “Grandma Got Run Over by a Reindeer” blaring from the radio, the excesses of the celebration.
 I lament with Linus its commercialization and long to discover if the Grinch’s Whoville observation is farther reaching and that it can, indeed, come “without packages, boxes, or bags.”

 Ambler began in a garage in 1952 as an outreach of Franconia Conference.
 This mission was nearly abandoned when those who came to serve the children of the area found them too unruly.
-A decade later, a meetinghouse was built on donated land at the corner of Spring Garden and Mount Pleasant Avenues, within walking distance of the train to Philadelphia.
+For the last fifty years, the meetinghouse has been located at the corner of Spring Garden and Mount Pleasant Avenues, within walking distance of the train to Philadelphia.
 In the last century Ambler grew as a company town for Keasbey and Mattison, an asbestos manufacturer.
 Despite this environmental legacy, Ambler is in the midst of revitalization with numerous restaurants, theaters, and shops opening on its main street.
-It’s first female mayor, a member of our congregation, was elected last fall.

 In a sermon titled Transformed Nonconformist, Dr. Martin Luther King Jr. wrote, “The saving of our world from pending doom will come, not through the complacent adjustment of the conforming majority, but through the creative maladjustment of a nonconforming minority” (Strength to Love, 27).